RobinLinus/snark.js/readme.md

 Research project on constant-size and stateless blockchains.

+This repository is a library of cryptographic primitives for rapid prototyping of argument systems.

 ## Disclaimer

 THIS CODE IS NOT SECURE!
 DO NOT USE IT IN REAL LIFE!